 Cebollas En Escabeche

-1 medium sweet onion, sliced thin
+1 large red or white onion, sliced thin

-10 to 12 large radishes, sliced thin
+10 large radishes, sliced thin

-4 to 5 jalapeños, sliced or diced with seeds
+4 serrano peppers, sliced thin with seeds

-3 to 4 tablespoons olive oil
+4 tablespoons olive oil

 1 1/2 teaspoons oregano, crushed